1. CREDIT SCORE

 But FICO scores are not alone.
 Some lenders also use VantageScores to gauge creditworthiness.

-VantageScores were developed by the three major credit bureaus: Equifax, Experian and TransUnion.
+VantageScores were developed by the three major credit bureaus: Equifax, Experian, and TransUnion.
 VantageScores also range from 300 to 850 but they break down like this:

-• Payment history - 40% of your score.
+• Payment history - 40% of your score

-• Depth of credit - 21% of your score.
+• Depth of credit - 21% of your score

-• Credit utilization - 20% of your score.
+• Credit utilization - 20% of your score

-• Balances - 11% of your score.
+• Balances - 11% of your score

-• Recent credit - 5% of your score.
+• Recent credit - 5% of your score

-• Available credit - 3% of your score.
+• Available credit - 3% of your score

 That's for VantageScore 3.0.
 The newer VantageScore 4.0 model gives slightly more weight to recent credit and slightly less weight to available credit.

-Since each model is calculated differently, it's only natural that you might end up with different credit score results.
-You may also see variation in your credit scores depending on what's being reported to each credit bureau.
-If you have a car loan and your lender only reports to Equifax but not Experian or TransUnion, it can skew your credit score results.
+You may also see variations in your credit scores depending on what's being reported to each credit bureau.
+For example, if you have a car loan and your lender only reports to Equifax but not Experian or TransUnion, it can skew your credit score results.

 Pro tip: Paying on time is the best way to improve or maintain your credit score.

-Different credit scores for different products
+#4: Different credit scores for different products

-As mentioned, FICO is the most widely-used credit scoring model.
+As mentioned, FICO is the most widely used credit scoring model.
 But that doesn't mean you have just one FICO score.

 In fact, there are multiple versions of FICO that generate different scores.
 For instance, there are product-based FICO scores for things like: